Lilly Reich: Career

+In 1931 she had an exhibition called "Dwelling in Our Time Berlin".
 In 1932, Reich was asked by van der Rohe to teach at the Bauhaus and direct the interior design workshop.
 She was one of a small number of female teachers on staff, and only the second to hold the title of "Master".
-She taught interior design and furniture design, heading the interior finishings department, which included, weaving, wall painting, metalwork, and cabinetry workshops.
+She taught interior design and furniture design, heading the interior finishings department which included weaving, wall painting, metalwork, and cabinetry workshops.
 Writing about Reich's tenure at the Bauhaus, art historian Adrian Sudhalter states that Reich "also manage[d] much of the daily administration of the Bauhaus for Mies."
 Her tenure was short-lived as the Bauhaus was closed in 1933 by the Nazis, who referred to it as an "oriental palace" and "synagogue" filled with "Bolshevists" and "cultural Marxists" dedicated to degenerate art.
-In 1931 she had an exhibition called "Dwelling in Our Time Berlin" and in 1934 the "Material Show: Wood" exhibit, as well as "German People – German Work".
+In 1934 she had an exhibition called the "Material Show: Wood" exhibit, as well as "German People – German Work".

 In 1937, Reich displayed an installation at the 1937 Paris World's Fair.
 Her installation would become a part of Albert Speer's Nazi Pavilion, during an extremely tense World's Fair.

-In 1938, just before the Second World War, Mies emigrated to the U.S. Reich continued to manage her own interior design firm in Germany, until her death.
-She visited him in the U.S. in September 1939, but did not stay, returning instead to Berlin.
+In 1938, just before the Second World War, Mies emigrated to the U.S. Reich continued to manage her own interior design firm in Germany until her death.
+Reich visited him in the U.S. in September 1939, but did not stay, returning instead to Berlin.

-Her studio was bombed in 1943 and she was sent to a forced labour camp, where she remained until 1945.
+Her studio was bombed in 1943, and she was subsequently sent to a forced labour camp, where she remained until 1945.
 After her release at the end of the war, Reich briefly taught at the Universität der Künste in Berlin.
-She was forced to resign due to ill health in 1945.
+She was obliged to resign due to ill health.
 She was instrumental in the revival of the Deutsche Werkbund, but died in Berlin before its formal re-establishment in 1950.

-She died on 14 December 1947, aged 62 in Berlin.
+She died on 14 December 1947, aged 62.